 This means that we will:

-As part of this approach, we will produce a SEN Support Plan that describes the provision that we will make to meet a child’s special educational needs and agreed outcomes.
+As part of this approach, we will produce a SEND Support Plan that describes the provision that we will make to meet a child’s special educational needs and agreed outcomes.
 Parents and carer’s will be fully involved in this process.
 A small percentage of children and young people with significant learning difficulties might need an assessment that could lead to an Education, Health and Care Plan.

 If your child has SEND, it is important for us to carry out formal assessments to identify their strengths and identify their needs accurately.
 To do this, we will use a range of methods depending upon their needs.
 When your child enters our school, their current attainment is assessed to give us a ‘baseline’ from where they will progress.